Mirela Delibegovic

-Mirela Delibegovic is a British pharmacologist/biochemist who is Dean for Industrial Engagement in Research & Knowledge Transfer and Director of Aberdeen Cardiovascular and Diabetes Centre.
-She holds a Personal Chair in Diabetes Physiology and Signalling at the Institute of Medical Sciences at the University of Aberdeen.
+Mirela Delibegovic, FRSE is a Bosnian-British pharmacologist/biochemist who is Dean for Industrial Engagement in Research & Knowledge Transfer and Director of Aberdeen Cardiovascular and Diabetes Centre.
+She is also Regius Professor of Physiology at the University of Aberdeen.
 During the COVID-19 pandemic, Delibegovic used artificial intelligence to develop technologies that would allow mass-screening for coronavirus disease 2019.

 Early life and education

 Delibegovic is from Tuzla in Bosnia and Herzegovina.
 She grew up during the Bosnian War, which forced her family apart.
 In the early nineties, she moved to Scotland and finished her secondary school education at George Heriot's School in Edinburgh.
 Delibegovic studied pharmacology at the University of Edinburgh.
 In the final year of her undergraduate degree Delibegovic moved to Essex, where she did her undergraduate final year project at GlaxoSmithKline on novel anti-diabetes drugs.
 She completed her doctoral research with Prof Dame Patricia Cohen at the University of Dundee Medical Research Council Protein Phosphorylation Unit.
 Here she studied the way that enzymes such as protein phosphatase 1 influenced diabetes development.
 She was supported by the Royal Society studentship.
 She has said that she was interested in diabetes because of family history and prevalence of Type 2 diabetes in Bosnia and Herzegovina.
 During her doctoral research, Delibegovic worked closely with pharmaceutical companies to translate her research to the read world.
 In 2003 she was awarded the American Heart Association personal fellowship to study the role of PTPN1 in glucose homeostasis at the Harvard Medical School in Boston, USA.
 She spent four years in Boston, working with Prof Benjamin Neel on mouse models of insulin resistance.